2-Gruppe/App-PWA-Klinik-Bewertung/README.md

-## click to see website --> https://2-gruppe.github.io/App-PWA-Klinik-Bewertung/
+## click to see the Application --> https://2-gruppe.github.io/App-PWA-Klinik-Bewertung/

 ### Getting Started with Create React App